ietf-wg-acme/acme/draft-ietf-acme-acme.md

 csr (required, string):
 : A CSR encoding the parameters for the certificate being requested {{!RFC2986}}.
-The CSR is sent in the Base64url-encoded version of the DER format.
-(Note: This field uses the same modified Base64 encoding rules used elsewhere in this document, so it is different from PEM.)
+The CSR is sent in the base64url-encoded version of the DER format.
+(Note:
+Because this field uses base64url, and does not include headers, it is different from PEM.)

 notBefore (optional, string):
 : The requested value of the notBefore field in the certificate, in the date